gmkung/decheem-docs/docs/faq.rst

 Why is the Carneades system not useable for this?
 --------------------------------------------
 When it comes to how knowledge is represented, the `Carneades argumentation system <https://carneades.github.io/about-carneades/>`_ is one of the closest to the deCheem belief language.
 Subjects and predicates are represented together in 'statements' (belief properties in deCheem's terms), which is one step closer to true 'typelessness'.
 Carneades also represents only relations between statements in a single direction, while deCheem does that but also allows statements to have true modality (e.g. represent assertions that are true in all cases/directions).

 However, when it comes to how conclusions are generated (aka the inference engine), Carneades takes a graph-based approached (e.g. linking nodes to each other through edges) while deCheem goes for a set-based approach.
 Graphs are meant to show (cor)relation, and it can at best only deal with forward-chaining use-cases, and only for the situations that have been explictly documented either in part or full. deCheem does away with directionality altogether thanks to it's set-based approach, and also allows for deduction of all possible implicit conclusions.

-Why is OWL or RDF-based formats not used for representing beliefs or statements in deCheem?
+Why are OWL or RDF-based formats not used for representing beliefs or statements in deCheem?
 ---------------------------------------------
 `OWL Web Ontology Language <https://www.w3.org/TR/owl-features/>`_ and RDF make heavy use of object properties and relationship declarations (e.g. subClassOf, oneOf, childOf) to represent information, which takes away from the typelessness that deCheem trieds to strive for.

-Other formats or framework that share the same pitfalls are for example `LegalRuleML <http://docs.oasis-open.org/legalruleml/legalruleml-core-spec/v1.0/legalruleml-core-spec-v1.0.html>`_ and `Protége <https://protege.stanford.edu/>`_.
+Other formats or frameworks that share the same pitfalls are for example `LegalRuleML <http://docs.oasis-open.org/legalruleml/legalruleml-core-spec/v1.0/legalruleml-core-spec-v1.0.html>`_ and `Protége <https://protege.stanford.edu/>`_.

 Why is `AceRules <https://github.com/tkuhn/AceRules>`_ not suitable for this?
 ----------------------------------------------